Šimon Nemec

-Šimon Nemec (born 15 February 2004) is a Slovak professional ice hockey player who is a defenceman for the New Jersey Devils of the National Hockey League (NHL).
-He was drafted second overall by the Devils in the 2022 NHL entry draft, the second of back-to-back Slovak selections and the two highest-drafted Slovaks of all time.
+Šimon Nemec (born 15 February 2004) is a Slovak professional ice hockey player who is a defenceman for the Calgary Flames of the National Hockey League (NHL).
+He was drafted second overall by the New Jersey Devils in the 2022 NHL entry draft, the second of back-to-back Slovak selections and the two highest-drafted Slovaks of all time and made his NHL debut with the Devils in 2023.

 Competing internationally as part of Slovak national team, Nemec won a bronze medal at the 2022 Winter Olympics, which was the first Olympic medal for Slovakia in ice hockey.
 He is identified as part of a rising new generation of Slovak ice hockey players.

 Playing career

 HK Nitra

 Nemec was born in Liptovský Mikuláš, Slovakia, and played youth hockey for the local club, MHk 32 Liptovský Mikuláš.
 Nemec began playing at the highest level in Slovak hockey, Tipos Extraliga, starting in the 2019–20 season at the age of 15 with HK Nitra.
 In his 2019–20 season, he split his time between Tipos Extraliga, Slovak 2.
 Liga and Slovakia national junior team.
 After the conclusion of the season, in league play, he solely played in Tipos Extraliga.

 Nemec was selected fourth overall by the Cape Breton Eagles in the 2021 Canadian Hockey League (CHL) import draft, but he elected instead to play his draft-eligible season in Slovakia.

 Going into his draft year, Nemec improved his game and recorded one goal and 25 assists for 26 points in 39 games for HK Nitra in the 2021–22 Slovak Extraliga season.
 In the playoffs, he recorded five goals and 12 assists for 17 points in 19 games, taking his team to the finals, where HK Nitra lost in six games to HC Slovan Bratislava.